junaidi-ai/med-vllm/docs/ner_processor.md

 ## Notes

-- Ontology linking here is a stub for demonstration.
+- Ontology linking here is a stub for demonstration; it includes small demonstration dictionaries for UMLS, SNOMED, LOINC, and RXNORM.
 - HTML highlighting aims to be simple and dependency-free.